 What Happens When We Go Through A Breakup?

 A study published in the Journal of Neurophysiology states that the area in the brain that is activated after a breakup is the same part that is associated with cocaine craving (1).
 Another study conducted by Kross Ethan, et al. has shown that social rejection (including breakups) and physical pain affect common areas of the brain.
-In short, a breakup not only hurts but also could lead to various ‘physical pain disorders’ (2).
+In short, a breakup not only hurts emotionally, but can also lead to various ‘physical pain disorders (2).

-These studies prove that a breakup can be tough to manage and control and can affect both your mental and physical health.
-Therefore, you should make conscious efforts to come out of it at the earliest.
+These studies demonstrate that a breakup is not only tough to logistically navigate, but can wreak havoc on both your mental and physical health.
+Therefore, you should make a conscious effort to utilize every possible coping mechanism to accelerate the healing process.

 30 Ways To Get Over A Breakup